EleonoraDellamico/TCK-Prueba-Front-Maquetacion/README.md

 npm run dev
 ```

-## To improve
+## I would like to

-* I would like to implement the javascript function for switching from the first page to the second one and creating an alert when the user don't select any options.
+* to implement the javascript function for switching from the first page to the second one and creating an alert when the user don't select any options.
-* I couldn't figure out the js function for the rotating arrow.
+* to figure out the js function for the rotating arrow.
-* I would like to implement grid in the entire project for a more fluid mediaqueries.
+*  to implement grid in the entire project for a more fluid mediaqueries.
-* I didn't have time to use sass and the different partials and finish the dynamic part.
+* to use sass and the different partials and finish the dynamic part.
-* I wooul like to clean and boost the code.
+* to clean and boost the code.